lifestorm/luapatch/README.md

 ## Why it's obfuscated?
 **luapatch isn't intended to be an open source project.
 I've done this for my own projects that require this as a dependency.
 No backdoors or exploits here.
 However, if you don't use it with my scripts, you don't have to use it at all.
 Therefore, I'm not responsible for any potential risk.**

+## Problem
+You cannot transfer scripts larger than 64 KB to the client.
+When it comes to larger scripts with obfuscation, there's a problem.

+## Solution
+Split the script into different parts, which will later be assembled on the client and compiled into a complete function.

 ## Dependencies
 * [gmsv_fileio](https://github.com/alexgrist/gmsv_fileio) (to interact with filesystem on your server)